Dukh-i-zhizniki in America

 However, there was a big fly in the ointment.
 Letters began to arrive from the boys in the services telling of the terrible ordeals in New Guinea and from other far away and unheard of places in the Pacific Ocean and from North Africa and Italy.
 News also arrived of the death of a Dukh-i-zhiznik Molokan boy in the battle of the Island of Kiska Aleutian Islands, Alaska.
 As time went on, other news of the death or wounding of Dukh-i-zhizniki Molokans came from the various fronts so that at the conclusion of the war, there was a total of 7 dead and over 40 wounded from all causes of the war in various fronts and in the states, listed in the Molokan Review, 1944, pages 32-33.

-Just prior to Paskha Paska* Passover Holiday, 1943, the following communication was sent to all boys in the services by the First United Church Big Church on Lorena Street:
+Paska* Passover Holiday, 1943, the following communication was sent to all boys in the services by the First United Church Big Church on Lorena Street:

 * Typical American Dukh-i-zhiznik mis-transliteration of Пасха.
 Paska (паска) is sweet bread, paskha (пасха) is the spring holiday.

 Due to construction of the I-5, Santa Ana Freeway, "Big Church" was forced to move from the Flats and relocated about 2 miles to the east on Lorena Street.
-In 2010, it moved another 10 miles east to the east edge of the city of Whittier.
+In 2010, it moved 10 miles further east to the east edge of the city of Whittier.

 Unfortunately there is no way to ascertain how the service men reacted to this concern of their congregation church and what if anything would have happened if the congregation church, to be true to its principles, would have urged them to drop their arms and refuse to shoot them thenceforth.